potatowire/potatowire.github.io/_posts/2017-03-01-from-the-mouths-of-babes.md

 ---
 layout: post
-title: "From the Mouth of Babes"
+title: "From the Mouths of Babes"
 author: [potatowire]
 ---